 - 1 teaspoon seven spice or all spice powder

 - 6 chicken breasts, cleaned and sliced lengthwise in half

 - Heat oven to 200 C (390 F).

 - Heat 1 tablespoon of the vegetable oil in a large skillet set over medium high heat, then fry the potato slices in batches, 3-4 minutes each side until potatoes are cooked through and golden brown.
-Add the second tbsp of vegetable oil before frying the next batch of potatoes.
+Add the second tablespoon of vegetable oil before frying the next batch of potatoes.
 Set potatoes aside.